open-ephys/next-gen-system/specification.md

 In this case, the canonical SPI IP core is connected to a subset of pins on the VHDCI port.

 2do: define this more.

 ## FPGA - host interface

-The Open Instruments standard encapsulates the FPGA/host interface so that neither hardware, firmware or software need to be modified significantly in order to switch between interfaces.
+The Open Instruments standard opaquely encapsulates the FPGA/host interface so that neither hardware, firmware or software need to be modified significantly in order to switch between interfaces.
+On the software side, the interface is encapsulated by the Open INstruments API, and on the firmware side by the Host interface IP core.

 ![Overview of latencies across hardware interfaces.
 Histograms reflect measured